111. Introduction to History

 351. Ancient Rome

 The social, cultural, and political history of ancient Rome and its dominions, from prehistory through the decline and fall of the Roman Empire in the fifth century C.E.
 Topics will include republican and imperial government, Rome’s army and conquests, the Roman family, Roman religion, and the rise of Christianity.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 354. Renaissance and Reformation

 A study of Europe in the period 1400-1648.
 Cultural developments in fifteenth-century Italy are the starting point; students then explore religious and political change, and social and economic trends throughout Europe.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 355. Women in Medieval Europe

 A seminar exploring the lives of women and their role in society from the fifth through the fifteenth centuries.
 Topics include legal status, economic activity, marriage and family, and women in religion.
-Readings include both traditional and feminist-influenced secondary works, medieval works about and for women, and the writings of medieval women themselves.
+Readings and other materials include written and artistic work by medieval women themselves (in English translation)..
 Discussion is a major component of the course.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 357. Early Islamic Civilization